cjihrig/belly-button/README.md

 ## Usage

-`belly-button` is intended to be run from the command line.
-Either install `belly-button` globally (using `npm i -g belly-button`), or add it to the `devDependencies` section of your `package.json` file (preferred).
-Then, run the command `belly-button` from the command line, or from within your `package.json`'s `scripts` section as shown below.
+`belly-button` is intended to be run from the command line, or from within your `package.json`'s `scripts` section as shown below.

 ```
 "scripts": {